datasciencecampus/optimus/README.md

 A text processing pipeline for turning unstructured text data into hierarchical datasets.

 ## What does Optimus do?
 The Data Science Campus has been exploring how to process unlabelled list data that is collected manually in an uncontrolled fashion with no supplementary information to allow aggregation of data.
+Please note that this project is intended to work on short descriptions, of no more than around 10 words.
+For longer text descriptions you may need to fork the repository and optimise some of the metrics.

-For further information on the methodology please read our [blog]().
+For further information on the methodology please read our [blog](https://datasciencecampus.ons.gov.uk/?p=1997).

 ## WIP